totaljs/components/j-Table2/readme.md

 ## j-Table

-Simple table, which displays the data from an array of objects
+A simple table, which displays the data from an array of objects

 __Component Configuration__:

 - `margin` - {Number} - The height of the table2 component by default equals to its parent height.
-The **margin** specifies the number of pixels, which will be deducted from the hight of the table.
+The **margin** specifies the number of pixels, which will be deducted from the height of the table.
 - `click` - {String} - The parameter string represents **path** to a callback function, which will be executed when a particular table row is clicked.
 This function receives **id** as a parameter

 __Columns Configuration__